Just for Parents

 Western Washington University Youth Programs offers a diverse range of enrichment opportunities for local and international students in grades K-12.

 We value the education that your students receive during their time with Youth Programs.
-Therefore, all courses are taught by Western faculty, certified teachers, trained professionals, and/or pre-service teachers.
+Therefore, all courses are taught by Western faculty, certified teachers, trained professionals, and/or pre-service teachers at a minimum ratio of one instructor to 10 students.
 Our staff will work with and supervise participants at all times for the duration of the program.

 To ensure participants have a successful learning experience, and to guarantee the safety, well-being and rights of all participants and the University, rules and regulations will be observed at all times.